Stanlox/HomeAppliancesStore/README.md

 # Trial project of an online store selling house appliances on the ASP.NET CORE

-# Log in like an administrator: Name-Admin, Password-123456
+# Log in like an administrator: Email-admin@gmail.com, Password-123456